kaylaisnomyname/group7/README.md

 ## Dashboard
-to be filled in next stage
+details to be filled in next stage..